flawil-beavers/Future-Engineers_2025/README.md

 To enable the reproduction of our robot, we provide the following installation instructions:

-1. Install raspberry pi os on your raspberry pi using the [official guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) While the os is installing, you can flash the arduino code to the arduino nano.
-The arduino code can be found in the [src](/src) folder.
+1. Install Raspberry Pi OS on your Raspberry Pi using the [official guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) While the os is installing, you can flash the Arduino code to the Arduino Nano.
+The Arduino code can be found in the [src](/src) folder.
 The code can be uploaded using [PlatformIO](https://docs.platformio.org/en/latest/integration/ide/vscode.html).
-2. After booting up the raspberry pi, connect via [ssh](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh).
+2. After booting up the Raspberry Pi, connect via [ssh](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh).
 Enable the camera with `sudo raspi-config` and the following commands.
 Then reboot for the changes to take effect.

     ```txt
     Interface Options  →  Legacy Camera  →  Disable (important!)